David Lindsay (Scottish footballer)

 David Lindsay was a Scottish footballer who played as a right winger.

 Career

-Lindsay played club football for St Mirren, Hearts, West Ham United and Leith Athletic, and made one appearance for Scotland in 1903.
+Originally from Beith, Lindsay played club football for St Mirren, Hearts, West Ham United and Leith Athletic, and made one appearance for Scotland in 1903.

 He missed a single game for West Ham United in 1906–07, his crosses from the right wing to players such as Harry Stapley, William Grassam and Lionel Watson contributing to the 60 goals scored by the club that season.
 In all, he made 2 FA Cup and 51 Southern Football League appearances for West Ham.